HoTT/Coq-HoTT/STYLE.md

 (defined in `Tactics`) to apply theorems containing `compose` to goals in which it has been unfolded.
 It seems better not to make this declaration globally, however.

+Occasionally it may also be necessary to give a similar command for definitions other than `compose` as well, and it may not be obvious where the issue lies; sometimes the unification failure happens in an implicit argument that is not directly visible in the output.
+One way to discover where the problem lies is to turn on printing of all implicit arguments with `Set Printing All`; another is to use `Set Debug Tactic Unification` and inspect the output to see where `rewrite` is failing to unify.
+(As of Oct 2014, however, the latter requires a more up-to-date version of Coq than our submodule currently points to.)

 ### Simpl nomatch ###